akshatparag/Social-Media-Web-App/README.md

 # Social-Media-Web-App

 I am developing a Social Media Website which have all the features which a typical Social Media Website like Facebook and LinkedIn consists of.
-Today, there are scores of social media site.
-They provide different services, have different fan followings and enjoy very distinct identity.
-Yet, all of them share some common characteristics.
-So, how do you identify them?

 Here are some key features of my social media app :